top of page

 6. Flexibility

 A person who struggles with flexibility may have difficulty adapting to changes in plans or routines.
-They may become anxious or overwhelmed when faced with unexpected situations, leading to stress and anxiety when faced with uncertainty.
+They may become anxious or overwhelmed when faced with unexpected situations, leading to possible stress, anxiety, shutdowns, and meltdowns when faced with uncertainty.

 7. Working Memory

-A person who struggles with working memory may have difficulty remembering instructions and retaining information in the short-term.
+A person who struggles with working memory may have difficulty remembering instructions and retaining information in the short term.
 They may forget important details, leading to mistakes in completing tasks.
 They may struggle to remember things they are told and need to immediately write them down.
+They may frequently interrupt conversations because they become aware mid-conversation that they can’t remember what they plan to say.

 8. Emotional Control

-Emotional control refers to the ability to manage one's emotions and react appropriately in different situations.
-It involves regulating emotional responses, staying calm under pressure, and maintaining composure in challenging situations.
-Good emotional control skills help individuals maintain healthy relationships, make rational decisions, and achieve their goals.
+Emotional control refers to the ability to manage and regulate emotional responses, particularly in stressful or challenging situations.
+Good emotional control helps individuals make rational decisions and maintain healthy relationships.

 A person who struggles with emotional control may have difficulty managing their emotions in different situations.
 They may become easily upset or overwhelmed, leading to conflict in relationships and difficulty making rational decisions.